Lisa Harrison

-Lisa Harrison (born January 2, 1971) is a former American professional basketball player for the Phoenix Mercury in the Women's National Basketball Association (WNBA).
+Lisa Harrison (born January 2, 1971) is an American former professional basketball player for the Phoenix Mercury in the Women's National Basketball Association (WNBA).

 Early life

 Born in Louisville, Kentucky, Harrison learned to play basketball from a young age.
 In 1989, she was named the Naismith Prep Player of the Year and High School Player of the Year while attending Southern High School, by Parade magazine.
 She also was named 1989's Kentucky Miss Basketball.
 In 1991, as a sophomore while attending the University of Tennessee, she was a member of their women's basketball team that won the NCAA Women's Division I Basketball Championship.

 Professional career

-After graduating from Tennessee in 1993, Lisa played one season (1998-1999) for the Columbus Quest of the American Basketball League and two seasons (1997–1999) for the Portland Power.
+After graduating from Tennessee in 1993, Lisa played one season (1998–1999) for the Columbus Quest of the American Basketball League and two seasons (1997–1999) for the Portland Power.

-In the 1999 WNBA Draft, she was selected by the Phoenix Mercury in the third round (34th pick overall).
+In the 1999 WNBA draft, she was selected by the Phoenix Mercury in the third round (34th pick overall).
 In the WNBA, Lisa was once ranked eighth in free throw shooting accuracy at 86.4% in 2001.